trezy-studios/twitch-overlay/README.md

 1. Copy your `Access Token`
 1. Add your access token to both of your `.env` files as `TILTIFY_ACCESS_TOKEN`

-#### Trello

-1. To start, you'll need to create an account on [Trello][Trello] if you don't already have one
-1. Create a new board (name doesn't matter)
-1. Add at least two lists toyour board (names don't matter)
-1. Click [here][Get your Trello API key] to get your Trello API key, then click on the `Token` link and then the `Allow` button to get an access token
-1. Add your API key and access token to both of your `.env` files

-Once you have your API key and access token, you'll still need to get an ID for whatever list you want to have considered as "In Progress."
-The cards in this list will show up in the overlay.

-1. Send a request to `https://api.trello.com/1/boards` to get a list of all of your boards
-1. Find the board you created and copy its ID
-1. Make a new request to `https://api.trello.com/1/boards/[BOARD_ID]` to get a list of the lists on that board
-1. Find the list you want to consider as "In Progress" and copy its ID
-1. Add the list's ID to both of your `.env` files

 #### Twitch

 Twitch is, surprisingly, the easiest one to set up.
 To get a Twitch access token, go to [https://twitchapps.com/tmi/][Twitch: Get an access token] and click `Connect`.
 Once you've logged into Twitch and authorized the app to access your account, you can copy the new access token into both of your `.env` files.